chef/knife-ec2/DOC_CHANGES.md

 # knife-ec2 doc changes

-Documentation changes are given below for **knife-ec2 version 0.13.1**.
+Documentation changes are given below for **knife-ec2 version 0.14.0**.

 ## `knife ec2 server create` subcommand changes

 ### `--security-group-id` option

-The `--security-group-id` option allows user to specify security group id for server. required when using VPC.
-User can use this opiton multiple times when specifying multiple security groups. e.g. -g sg-e985168d -g sg-e7f06383 -g sg-ec1b7e88.
+The `--security-group-id` option allows the user to specify the security group id for server and is required when using VPC.
+Multiple security groups may be specified by using this option multiple times, e.g. `-g sg-e985168d -g sg-e7f06383 -g sg-ec1b7e88`.

 ### `--security-group-ids` option

-The security group ids for this server; required when using VPC.
-Provide values in format --security-group-ids 'X,Y,Z'.
-[DEPRECATED] This option will be removed in future release.
-Use the new --security-group-id option. ",
+The previous option for specifying security groups, `--security-group-ids` (plural), is deprecated in favor of the `--security-group-id` option which mimics the more standard behavior for supplying multiple arguments across the ecosystem.
+This option will be removed in future release.